tegakay/Random_img_generator/README.md

-# Getting Started with Create React App
+# SPA Thata Randomly generates anime pictures using an API;
+tutorial on React Router and

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).